Strategic vs Tactical Planning in Enterprise Architecture

 What is strategic planning?

-- Focus on the Future (State): Strategic planning looks beyond the current state of the organization, concentrating on defining a future-state architecture that aligns with the long-term vision and goals.
+Strategic planning looks beyond the current state of the organization, concentrating on defining a future-state architecture that aligns with the long-term vision and goals. - Serves business objectives

-- Based on Business Objectives: The primary goal of strategic planning is to align the enterprise architecture with broader business objectives.
-The practice of strategic planning ensures that architectural decisions directly contribute to the realization of the organization's strategy.
+The primary goal of strategic planning is to align the Enterprise Architecture with broader business objectives.
+The practice of strategic planning ensures that architectural decisions directly contribute to the realization of the business strategy. - Drives innovation forward

-- Drive Innovation Forward: Strategic planning should truly foster organizational innovation — by envisioning new and transformative solutions.
-It encourages organizations to explore cutting-edge technologies and methodologies that can drive significant change in their market.
+Strategic planning should foster organizational innovation by envisioning new and transformative solutions.
+It encourages organizations to explore cutting-edge technologies and methodologies that can drive significant change in their market. - Examines the entire ecosystem

-- Examine the Entire IT Ecosystem: Strategic planning does demand a holistic approach; the consideration of the organization’s entire ecosystem.
-It challenges you to look beyond individual projects or departments, and should reward you with a cohesive and integrated architecture.
+Strategic planning demands a holistic approach, considering the organization's entire ecosystem.
+It challenges you to look beyond individual projects or departments, resulting in a cohesive and integrated architecture.

 An example of analyzing drivers for change using BlueDolphin.
 Here, we’re using the Customer Journey template to analyze the processes and apps integral to servicing customers online.

-Once the drivers behind the transformation are identified, your focus can shift to capturing new business goals and/or strategic objectives.
-Enterprise Architecture should be playing a key role in helping C-level executives to define them.
+Once you've identified the drivers behind the transformation, you can focus on capturing the new business goals and objectives.
+Enterprise Architecture should play a key role in helping C-level executives to define these.
 Here are three ways in which EA teams contribute to this process:

-- Share Insights: Communicate insights from your current state analysis with the executive team to inform goal-setting.
+Share insights from your current state analysis with the executive team to identify gaps and opportunities for improvement. - Collaborate on goal definition

 Strategic Planning with Enterprise Architecture